LytixDev/slash/README.md

 ```

 ### Inspiration and Influences
-C, Python, Go, Fish, Nushell and POSIX sh of course.
+1. Powerful and orthogonal builtin types like Python
+2. The delights from POSIX sh without the jank.

-The lexer is heavily influenced by [this brilliant talk](https://www.youtube.com/watch?v=HxaD_trXwRE) by Rob Pike.
+The lexer is heavily influenced by [this talk](https://www.youtube.com/watch?v=HxaD_trXwRE) by Rob Pike.
 The rest of the interpreter takes inspiration from the book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.

 ## Goals
 - Functioning interactive shell.
 - REPL.
-- Simple yet powerful for basic calcuations.
+- Simple yet powerful for basic calculations.
 - Modern language features, like `for-each-esque loop`.
 - Modern syntax C-style syntax.
 - More performant than the likes of BASH and ZSH (of course, these shells are POSIX compliant, so this is an apples to oranges type comparison)
 - Simple and hackable interpreter.
 - Have fun writing C code :-)

-## Status
-Currently variable assignment, basic arihtmetic, if-elif-else, loops, list, slices, ranges.
 ## Contact
 mail to nicolahb at stud dot ntnu dot no